commandops/commandops.github.io/posts/lua-scoring-example.md

 	end
 ```

-Don't know the entire exact name? we can use string.match to see if a unit name contains a partial string - so say you want to cover all F-15s.
+Don't know the entire exact name? we can use string.match to see if a unit classname contains a partial string - so say you want to cover all F-15s.
 You can do it, but you need to watch out for special characters, of which a dash is one.
 If there is a special character you need to put a percent sign in front to escape it.
 So instead of F-15 it would be F%-15.

 ```
-if string.match(unit.name, "F%-15") then points = -17
+if string.match(unit.classname, "F%-15") then points = -17
 end
 ```